dottereldesign/dottereldesign/README.md

 Hello!
 I'm Jamie, a web developer passionate about crafting user-friendly digital experiences.
 I focus on creating accessible and efficient interfaces, and I enjoy the problem-solving aspects of web development.
 My journey in this field began with a Diploma in Web Development & Design from the Ara Institute of Canterbury, which I completed in 2021.
 Currently, I'm furthering my skills through a Bachelor's Degree in Software Development.

-I believe in the power of teamwork and continuous learning, and I'm always open to collaborating on projects that challenge me to grow.
-If you'd like to connect or discuss potential projects, please feel free to contact me at howemanning@gmail.com.